with glass house

 Newlyn Art School class

-John Wells, one of Forbes’ former pupils, then bought it from his widow and lived and worked there from 1949 until his death in 2000.
-Friends with Ben Nicholson and Naum Gabo, he produced abstract paintings and relief constructions, and although based in Newlyn, he was at the centre of artistic activity in post-war St Ives.
-He was close friends with Peter Lanyon, Patrick Heron and Bryan Wynter, and one of the founder members of the Crypt Group and Penwith Society of Artists.
+Following the death of Stanhope Forbes in 1947, John Wells rented Anchor from his widow, before buying it in 1949, and remained there for the rest of his life.
+Friends with Ben Nicholson, Barbara Hepworth and Naum Gabo, Wells produced abstract paintings and relief constructions, and although based in Newlyn, he was at the centre of artistic activity in post-war St Ives.
+He was also close friends with Peter Lanyon, Patrick Heron and Bryan Wynter, and one of the founder members of the Crypt Group and Penwith Society of Artists.

 To read about the Cornwall Fishing Industry 1880-1900 as portrayed by the Newlyn painters Click here (pdf)